Anderson is editor of Resilience,

 of sun, wind and water?

-underlying idea behind sectors is that they map energies from
+underlying idea behind sectors is that they map energies

-as planting trees as windbreaks.
+such as planting trees as windbreaks.

-is a corresponding set of influences in a metropolitan area
+is a corresponding set of influences in a metropolitan

-a socio-economic one: the ownership of property.
+force, but a socio-economic one: the ownership of property.

-the most basic level, there is the dichotomy between our property
+the most basic level, there is the dichotomy between our

-we see that our relationships to property
+actual cases, we see that our relationships to property

 are much more complex.
 For example, we often make use

 as a whole.
-In fact, seven sectors can be
+In fact, seven sectors can be defined by type

 * Personal - the nuclear family or household unit - ownership